andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatype.md

 | `\u****`     | Unicode character with a 4-digit hex code.                                                | `"\u2764"` → `❤`                            |
 | `\U********` | Unicode character with an 8-digit hex code.                                               | `"\U0001F600"` → 😀                         |

 If you want to prevent special characters from being interpreted you can use raw strings `r"string"`.
-For example if you do `r"line1\nstill line1"` there will be no newline.
+For example, if you do `r"line1\nstill line1"` there will be no newline.

 ### Formatted String

 > [!todo]- partly exam relevant
 > Basics are relevant, more advanced usage is not necessary.

 Formatted strings in Python provide an easy way to insert values into a string.
 To make a formatted string put an `f` in front of the the starting string quotes.
 Inside a formatted string, all the values within curly brackets `{value}` will be inserted into the string.
-The datatype will automatically be converted and there is also support for operators, functions and special formatting.
-If you want to print a curly bracket within a f-string, you have to put a double curly bracket `{{`.
+The datatype will automatically be converted and there is also support for operators, functions, and special formatting.
+If you want to print a curly bracket within an f-string, you have to put a double curly bracket `{{`.

 ```python
 b = 5